oschrenk/notes/node.md

 The event loop is the system that JavaScript uses to deal with these incoming request from various parts of the system in a sane manner.
 JavaScript takes a simple approach that makes the process much more understandable but does introduce a few constraints.

 On the server there isn't a user to drive a variety of interactions.
 Instead we have a whole range of reactions to take on many different kinds of events.
 Node takes the approach that all I/O activities should be non-blocking.
-This means that all HTTP requests, database queries, file I/O, etc. do not halt execution until they return, instead they run independantly and then emit an event when the data is available.
+This means that all HTTP requests, database queries, file I/O, etc. do not halt execution until they return, instead they run independently and then emit an event when the data is available.

 In every day life we are used to having all sorts of internal callbacks for dealing with events, and yet, like JavaScript, we only ever do one thing at once.
 JavaScript uses a single-threaded concept to deal with events.